Thiago Silva: 2021–24: 100 Champions League appearances and departure

-On 3 January 2022, Silva extended his contract again, this time until the end of the 2022–23 season.
-On 11 October 2022, he made his 100th Champions League appearance in a 2–0 away win against his former club AC Milan.
-On 10 February 2023, Silva extended his contract by another year, taking his contract to the end of the 2023–24 season.
-On February 28, 2023, the club announced he would be out of action for an unspecified time after suffering ligament damage in a game against Tottenham.
+On 11 October 2022, Silva made his 100th Champions League appearance in a 2–0 away win against his former club AC Milan.
+On 10 February 2023, he extended his contract by another year, taking his contract to the end of the 2023–24 season.
+On 28 February 2023, the club announced he would be out of action for an unspecified time after suffering ligament damage in a game against Tottenham.
+In April, Silva was in the starting lineup for the two-legged Quarter Final tie against Real Madrid, which Chelsea lost 4–0 on aggregate.
+In a post-match interview, Silva hinted that he might have played his last game in the Champions League.